mbrejla/hugoplate_modified/readme.md

  - setting for widget visibility
  - shortcode for article series
+ - (opinionated) use full page width in taxonomy layout
  - (opinionated) tweaks to blog article list in certain configurations
  - ~~(opinionated) tweak to search button styling in certain configurations~~ (merged into upstream)